TanJunHong/CZ4010-Project/README.md

 - Well documented and transparent, so we can understand the mechanics behind and verify that it is secure
 - Widely used and open source, which makes it more reliable and likely to be tested by security experts
 - Frequently updated, in order to keep up with the latest best security practices
-- Compatible with Python 3, since that is the language we are using
+- Compatible with Python, since that is the language we are using

 [**Passlib**](https://passlib.readthedocs.io/en/stable/index.html) is eventually chosen for the as it fulfills the considerations mentioned above.